Luzon

 Luzon may also refer to one of the three primary island groups in the country.
-In this usage, it includes the Luzon mainland, the Batanes and Babuyan groups of islands to the north, Polillo Islands to the east, and the outlying islands of Catanduanes, Marinduque and Mindoro, among others, to the south.
-The islands of Masbate, Palawan and Romblon are also included, although these three are sometimes grouped with another of the island groups, the Visayas.
+In this usage, it includes the Luzon Mainland, the Batanes and Babuyan groups of islands to the north, Polillo Islands to the east, and the outlying islands of Catanduanes, Marinduque and Mindoro, among others, to the south.
+The islands and provinces of Masbate, Palawan and Romblon are also included, although these three are sometimes grouped with another of the island groups, the Visayas.

 Etymology

 The name Luzon is thought to derive from ᜎᜓᜐᜓᜅ᜔ lusong, a Tagalog word referring to a particular kind of large wooden mortar used in dehusking rice.
 A 2008 research paper by Eulito Bautista and Evelyn Javier provides an image of a lusong, explaining:

-In old Latin, Italian, and Portuguese maps, the island is often called "Luçonia" or "Luconia."
+In old Latin, Italian, and Portuguese maps, the island is often called Luçonia or Luconia.